Transcript: Sulforaphane: From Broccoli to Breast

-Broccoli and broccoli sprouts produce a compound that appears to target breast cancer cells, but this is in a test tube.
-How do we even know we absorb sulforaphane into our bloodstream?
+Broccoli and broccoli sprouts produce a compound, sulforaphane, that appears to target breast cancer cells.
+But this is in a test tube.
+How do we even know we absorb sulforaphane into our bloodstream when we eat broccoli?
 And even if we do, how much do we have to eat to arrive at these test tube concentrations where it counts—in breast tissue itself, where a tumor may be evolving?

 So what does that correspond to here?
-This is what broccoli sprouts do to both estrogen receotpr positive and negative breast cancer cells.
-To continually bathe the tissues of your breast at this concentration you’d have to eat… a quarter cup of broccoli sprouts a day, a half cup, and about a cup and a quarter.
+This is what broccoli sprouts do to both estrogen-receptor-positive and -negative breast cancer cells.
+To continually bathe the tissues of one’s breast at this concentration, you’d have to eat a quarter cup of broccoli sprouts a day, a half a cup, and about a cup and a quarter.
 In other words it’s doable—I just put them in my salad.

 Real world effects at real world doses.

-To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring watch the above video.
+To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by veganmontreal.

 Please consider volunteering to help out on the site.